 Also, many foods contain significant amounts of water.
 Especially fruits and vegetables like cabbage, cantaloupe, watermelon, strawberries, celery, spinach, lettuce, apples, pears, oranges, grapes, carrots, and pineapple.
 These foods are over 80% water, so they are good sources of hydration.

 So, you don’t need to count your plain water intake as your only source of hydration.
 All fluids and foods with water count.

 There is no magic number of the amount of water you need.
 Everyone is different.
-Children, pregnant women, elderly people need more.
+Children, pregnant and menopausal women, elderly people need more.
 Episodes of vomiting or diarrhea will also increase your short-term need for more water.
 The most important thing is to pay attention to your thirst.
-Other signs you need more water are dark urine, sweating, constipation, and kidney stones.
+Other signs you need more water are dark urine, sweating (note - hot flushes), constipation, and kidney stones.

 Water is your best source of fluids.
 But other liquids, including caffeinated ones, help too.
 Just consider the effects the other ingredients have on your health as well.
 And many fruits and vegetables are over 80% water so don't forget about them.

 Let me know in the comments: What’s your favourite way to hydrate?